mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 In this case it seems that the `Dto.` and `SC`columns contain the unique id that we need.
 A code that also appears in the official shapefiles of the city (`Dto.` is the abbreviation of district and `SC` of the census tracts).

-Let's get this data in an usable form (CSV).
+Let's get this data in a usable form (CSV).
 In this case we are lucky and copying and pasting to Excel works fine.
 Make sure that you clear the format (Edit > Clear > Formats).
 We don't want anything weird happening in our spreadsheet.

 <div class="postImgQuote m-t-2 m-b-2">
     <img class="img-responsive" data-src="/images/posts/choropleth/excel1.png">